grgelsec/grgelsec/README.md

 ## howdy!

-currently a cs student specializing in swe with a little mix of systems/ai and minoring in data science. currently focused on building ai integrated apps from scratch using Next.js/Typescript.
+currently a cs student specializing in ai with a little mix of systems and minoring in data science. currently focused on building ai integrated apps from scratch using Next.js/Typescript.

 <!--